osnapitstrix/ISDM-A2/ASSIGNMENT 2 Report Final.md

 	 <td>Run for 30 days and have a maximum of 1 day to complete the planning</td>
 </table>

 The sprints were monitored through issues with the necessary tasks to be completed.
 These issues were created, opened and closing when the specific assigned task has been finished.
 Github provided the team version control and records of all the changes made in the document.
-It allows the team to see how the report has modified the report, compare to previous changes and revert changes if required.
+It allows the team to see how the report has been modified, compare the current version to previous changes and revert old versions if required.

 ### STEP 3: SCRUM MEETINGS